erik-thorsell/erik-thorsell.github.io/README.md

 ### License
-This code is under **GNU GENERAL PUBLIC LICENSE**.
+This code is under the **MIT** license.
 Check LICENSE.md for more information.